Skelmis/Discord-Anti-Spam/readme.md

 - Scalable -> Multi guild support out of the box
 - Test Driven -> CI with Travis

-I hope to maintain the above, however, I currently am attempting to `only` create a `working version`.
-After such is created, I will begin optimizations, code refactoring and general improvements.

 ---

 ### Discord